sachinkr91/api-rest-meetings/libs/csharp/docs/CommandCenterApi.md

         public void main()
         {
             // Configure API key authorization: access_token
-            Configuration.Default.ApiKey.Add("access_token", "YOUR_API_KEY");
+            Configuration.Default.AddApiKey("access_token", "YOUR_ACCESS_TOKEN");
             // Uncomment below to setup prefix (e.g. Bearer) for API key, if needed
-            // Configuration.Default.ApiKeyPrefix.Add("access_token", "Bearer");
+            // Configuration.Default.AddApiKeyPrefix("access_token", "Bearer");

             var apiInstance = new CommandCenterApi();
             var userId = 56;  // int? | The ID of the user of interest.
-This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint. var filter = new Dictionary<string, string>(); // Dictionary<string, string> | An array of search filter conditions that describe the limits of the search to perform.
+This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint. var filter = filter_example;  // string | An array of search filter conditions that describe the limits of the search to perform.
 Refer to the FilterSpecification definition in the Models section below.

             try
             {